her01n/guile-web-driver/readme.md

   Returns the title of the current page as string.
   Returns empty string if the page did not set a title.

+### Windows

+Let's define **window** as a browser window, tab or a similar concept, capable of independent navigation.
+In the specification, the window is also called **top-level browsing context**.
+There is always one *current* window, that would receive navigation calls.
+One window is created and made current implicitly at the session opening.

+- **current-window [driver]**

+  Returns the current window.

+- **close-window [driver]**

+  Close the current window.
+  The driver may close this session and all subsequent method calls would fail.

+> TODO optionally accept window argument

+- **all-windows [driver]**

+  Returns the list of all windows of this session.

+- **open-new-window [driver]**

+  Open a new window.
+  Return the new window.
+  If the browser does not support windows, open a new tab instead.

+- **open-new-tab [driver]**

+  Open a new browser tab.
+  Return the new window.
+  If the browser does not support browser tabs, open a new window instead.

+- **switch-to window**

+  Makes the window current.

+### Frames

+> TODO

+### Rectangle Record

+> TODO implement

+We define **<rect>** record type to be used for all screen geometry methods.
+It contains four fields: *x*, *y*, *width* and *height*.
+All values are integers.

+- **make-rect x y width height**

+  Returns new rectangle.

+- **rect-x rect**
+- **rect-y rect**
+- **rect-width rect**
+- **rect-height rect**

+  Gets a field value.

+### Resizing and Positioning Windows

+> TODO implement

+- **window-rect [driver]**

+  Returns a screen position and dimension of the current window.

+- **set-window-position [driver] x y**
+- **set-window-size [driver] width height**
+- **set-window-rect [driver] rect**

+  Sets the screen position and/or dimension of the current window.
+  This implicitly restores the window state to normal.
+  It may not be possible to honor the new position exactly, in this case the window is moved and resized to the nearest possible position and dimension.
+  Returns the new actual window position and dimension.

+- **minimize-window [driver]**

+  Minimize (iconify) the current window.

+- **maximize-window [driver]**

+  Maximize the current window.
+  If this is not supported by the window manager, resize the window to the maximum possible size without going full screen.

+- **full-screen-window [driver]**

+  Makes the current window full screen.
+  If this is not supported by the window manager, maximize the window.

+- **minimize-window [driver]**

+  Minimize (iconify) the current window.
+  Does nothing if this is not supported by the window manager.

+- **restore-window [driver]**

+  Restores the window to normal, not maximized, full screen or minimized.

 ### Finding Elements